jbmml/okta-hooks/README.md

 Also included are Postman collections for configuring the demo in your Okta tenant.

+NOTE: JB - Currently the SAML Token Inline Hook is the only working use case.
+Additional use cases will be added as needed/wanted.

 ### Installation

+NOTE: JB - The postman collections are not needed right now.
+You'll just need to modify the mock_data.json file to match your user's email addresses and a new claim will be added with the corresponding value for that user, or a generic value will be added in that claim instead (i.e. not unique to that user).

+I (JB) used glitch.me for this deployment.
+You can do the same or you can deploy somewhere else.
+Once you set it up you just specify https://<project_name>.glitch.me/okta/hooks/saml-token/domain, where <project_name> is the name of your glitch project.

 Several Postman Collections are included in the postman/ directory of the source code for this project.
 Import those collections into Postman, and configure a Postman Environment for your Okta org.
 You'll need the following variables: